-Credits Provides lab technician students with a window into all cannabis business types.
+Provides lab technician students with a window into all cannabis business types.
 We discuss business models and key factors driving decisions and success of: cultivation, processing and manufacturing, distribution and transportation and dispensaries.
-Operational management, brand- ing, product selection/design and fi planning will be discussed in detail.
+Operational management, branding, product selection/design and financial planning will be discussed in detail.